 Understanding employee engagement is difficult—and so is defining engagement in the first place.
 Many smart people offer different definitions of "engagement," but most seem to agree that it refers to the emotional connection people feel to their work.

 And it's becoming one of the most frequently cited challenges for organizations around the world.
 Statistics about employee engagement tell a sobering story.
-For example, a Gallup study found that only 15% of employees globally feel engaged at work (in the U.S. and Canada, that number is 31%—not much better).
+For example, a Gallup study in 2017 found that only 15% of employees globally feel engaged at work (in the U.S. and Canada, that number is 31%—not much better).

 As the nature of work changes, the factors keeping people invested in and motivated by that work are changing, too.
 What's clear is that our conventional strategies for cultivating engagement may no longer work.
 We need to rethink our approach.